tensorflow/docs/site/en/install/source.md

 macOS.
 While the instructions might work for other systems, it is only tested and supported for Ubuntu and macOS.

+Note: Well-tested, pre-built
-Note: We already provide well-tested, pre-built [TensorFlow packages](./pip.html) for Linux and macOS systems.
+[TensorFlow packages](./pip.html) for Linux and macOS systems are already provided.

 ## Setup for Linux and macOS